Most people with AS won't need surgery

 Deciding whether to have surgery

-The decision to have surgery will be made by you with advice from your consultant.
+The decision to have surgery should be made by you with advice from your consultant.
 Find out as much as you can so that you have all the information you need to make your decision.

-It is also important that you discuss anaesthesia well in advance of the proposed surgery.
+Discuss anaesthesia well in advance of the proposed surgery.
 Many people with AS will have no problems with anaesthesia but there are some for whom problems may arise and it's important to be aware of this in advance of any planned surgery.

-You will also need to think about how you will manage after the operation.
+Think about how you will manage after the operation.
 It is likely that you will need some support from family, friends or a carer, which you should organise beforehand.

 Joint replacement surgery